BrentLab/NetProphet_2.0/README.md

 	module load R/3.2.1  #if not loaded by default
 	```

-	1. Install the following exact version:
+	1. Install the following package version:
 		* lars v0.9-8
 		* BayesTree v0.3-1.3